 The Java virtual machine ("JVM") plays a central role in the overall Java platform.
-The Java programming language itself - which includes words, symbols, and other units, together with syntax rules for using them to create instructions - is the language in which a Java programmer writes source code, the version of a program that is in a human-readable language.
-For the instructions to be executed, they must be converted (or compiled) into binary machine code (object code) consisting of 0s and Is understandable by the particular computing device.
-In the Java system, source code is first converted into "bytecode," an intermediate form, before it is then converted into binary machine code by the Java virtual machine that has been designed for that device.

-The facts here are drawn primarily from the Court of Appeals' opinion, which immediately follows.
+The Java programming language itself - which includes words, symbols, and other units, together with syntax rules for using them to create instructions - is the language in which a Java The facts here are drawn primarily from the Court of Appeals' opinion, which immediately follows.